tinawng/Blog/content/posts/reverse-engineering-a-streaming-website-ep-1.md

 tags: [Reverse Engineer, Front End]
 ---

-What I like to do during my long sleepness night is randomly seek across *'disreputable'* streaming website, trying to find new animes or series to watch.
+What I like to do during my long sleepness night, is randomly seek across *'disreputable'* streaming website, trying to find new animes or series to watch.

 Relying on these kind of websites is **absolutly not safe**.
 They can disapear at any time without any warning.
-So what I end up doing is downloading all the videos available when I found intersest in a particular anime, in case everything vanished before I was done watching it all 🧨
+So what I end up doing is downloading all the videos available when I found intersest in a particular anime, in case everything vanished before I was done watching it all 👀

 This is when things get interesting.

-These websites develop very interesting and creative ways to counter people like me so we have to keep using their **ad bloated** website.
+The owners of these websites develop very interesting and creative ways to counter people like me so we have to keep using their **ad bloated** website.

 But you know me, I like challenges 😜